 Submit to your head chair's email, which are on the committee page next to their name.

 Title your email: [Position Paper] Country - Committee

 If submitting your two position papers separately by topic, please indicate that in the title as well.

 Your document should also be titled as such for cataloging purposes.

-Position Papers are due on November 24th to be considered for all committee awards.
+Position Papers are due on Friday, November 23rd at 11:59PM to be considered for committee research awards.
 Late submissions will not be considered, and submissions will be graded on a rolling basis.

 Position Paper Guidelines

-One position paper is due per delegation for each topic on the committee agenda, whether the country has been assigned to a single delegate or a pair of delegates.
+One position paper should be submitted per delegation for each topic on the committee agenda.
 On each submission delegates should use only their committee, country, and topic for identification purposes.
 Personal and school names are not allowed for the purposes of blind grading.